-The hot topic of how to price yourself comes up often and today we want to share our guidelines to finding what’s right to charge for you and your business.
+The hot topic of how to price yourself comes up often and today we want to share our guidelines to find what’s right to charge for you and your influencer business.
 This is not always the rate you should be charging, but simply a guide to show you how to generally find a rate that works for you.
-There will always be exceptions to the rule, outliers and unique situations.
+And how to find the range you feel comfortable with to start negotiations with a brand.
+There will always be exceptions to the rule, outliers, and unique situations.
 But overall, we find this tends to be pretty accurate across the board when we’ve asked our peers and experts in the industry.

 How To Price Yourself As A Blogger

 A standard blog post includes one blog post with one round of social media (i.e. posting on your top social platforms: Instagram, TikTok, and/or Facebook).
 But first, let’s break down just the blog post.

 A general rule to finding what you should charge just for a blog post (no social) is anywhere from $200-$400 for every 10,000 pageviews your blog receives.
 We recommend using Google Analytics (learn how to read your Google Analytics here) to find this and use the average of the last 3 months.
 If you roughly receive 50k pageviews per month, we recommend charging around $1,000 to $2,000 for a blog post.
 Again this is JUST a guide and JUST a blog post.
 Nothing else!
 Other things will go into your overall rates like social media, image rights, props, the scope of work, and timeline.
 But knowing you’re at around $500 for this you can then increase based on these variables.
 You can read our full blog post on how to price JUST a blog post here.

 Social Media Rate